 Pizza stones arrive in various shapes and estimates and are somewhat modest to purchase – at any rate, contrasted with developing a block broiler on your terrace!

-How To Clean a Pizza Stone
+How To Clean a Pizza Stone: Steps

 Cleaning a pizza stone is a simple process, but it’s important to do it correctly to ensure the stone remains in good condition and doesn’t retain any unwanted flavors.